tracetheheat/tracetheheat.github.io/cv.md

 *Ceepus scholarship*

-*Award of the Deparment of Social Geography and Regional Development, Charles University*
+*Award of the Department of Social Geography and Regional Development, Charles University*